From Lumbini to Pokhara

 In the morning, I enjoyed the breakfast offer from the Pearly Gate Restaurant, which was just across the street from my hotel.
 I gorged eggs, toasted bread, hashed potatoes, milk coffee and a banana.
 As I decided to walk to the Japanese Pagoda, I had to take a bus to the Damside.
 From there I activated my GPS and walked along a street without losing sight of the world peace pagoda’s white peak.

 A few Nepalis guided me toward a pack of stairs.
 I crossed the Pardi Khola (the small stream that comes out from the Phewa Lake) where the Nepalese women washed themselves and their clothes.
 There, I talked with a cyclist who was confused because he didn’t know which path to follow.
 Afterward, I turned right on the path that had never-ending stone steps.

 I quickly reached two Belgians and a British and most of the way I walked with them.
-We lost the path for several times, but we kept going uphill until we met a Nepalese guide with two tourists from the Netherlands.
+We lost the path for several times, but we kept going uphill until we met a Nepalese guide with two Dutch tourists.
 We abruptly climbed endless stairs, I sweated a lot, and we finally reached a pass with restaurants.
 From there I saw a panoramic view of the Annapurna Range.
 From the pass, I walked for another 15 minutes and reached the garden of the World Peace Pagoda.

 The World Peace Pagoda is a Buddhist stupa, entirely painted in white, situated on a high base where people climbed to spin the prayer wheels clockwise.
 The Japanese monks that had built it wanted to dedicate it to the peace of the whole world.
 For one hour, I sunbathed in the garden of the stupa looking at the Himalayas.
 Eventually, I decided to follow the advice of the Nepalese guide and come down on the footpath toward Phewa Lake.